hthuwal/notes/essence-of-linear-algebra.md

 # [Videos By 3Blue1Brown](https://www.youtube.com/playlist?list=PLZHQObOWTQDPD3MizzM2xVFitgF8hE_ab)

-## Chapter 2: Linear Combinations, span and bases
+## Chapter 2: Linear Combinations, span and basis

-- Bases of coordinate system
+- Basis of coordinate system
     + (x, y): coordinates are scalar
     + What these scalars scale are the basis vectors
         * e.g i-hat and j-hat